NotExactlySiev/aloha/README.md

 apt install ninja gcc-mipsel-gnu-linux binutils-mipsel-gnu-linux
 ```

-You also need Wren CLI, mkpsxiso and dumpsxiso.
+You also need mkpsxiso, dumpsxiso, and either Wren CLI or Python.

 ### Building
 Dump the original disc image: